-I suspect those could be the type of question running in your mind right now.
-Well, this is a section of this ClickFunnels for a non-profit post is where we address that.
+I suspect those could be the type of questions running through your mind right now.
+Well, this is section of this ClickFunnels for a non-profit post is where we address that.

-Before we proceed, I want you to be conscious regarding one thing and ONE thins ONLY:
+Before we proceed, I want you to be conscious of one thing and ONE thing ONLY:

 No matter what you do while seeking for funds.
 Bear in mind that donors are always looking for what’s in for them.
 Just like a consumer of a brands’ product.